NBKRedSpy/PB_EquipmentTypeRarity/README.md

 Phantom Brigade Equipment Type and Rarity Change

 # Description
-Changes the item display from "Rarity / Item Type" to either "Item Type" or "Item Type / Rarity "
+Changes the item display from "Rarity / Item Type" to either "Item Type" or "Item Type / Rarity".

-the goal is to make it easier to find sections of the same type of item quickly.
+The goal is to make it easier to find sections of the same type of item quickly.

 ## Original:
 ![](Media/Original.png)